brightsign/video-mode-plugin/README.md

 # VideoMode Plugin Usage

+1. Update SetSingleScreenVideoMode.brs or SetMultiScreensVideoMode.brs with your expected screens settings
-Add SetSingleScreenVideoMode.brs or SetMultiScreensVideoMode.brs to BrightAuthor or BrightAuthor:Connected (Presentation Settings > Support Content > Video Mode Plugin)
+2. Add SetSingleScreenVideoMode.brs or SetMultiScreensVideoMode.brs to BrightAuthor or BrightAuthor:Connected (Presentation Settings > Support Content > Video Mode Plugin)

 # Plugin Message Usage

+1. Update videomode_plugin.brs with your expected screens settings
-1. Add videomode_plugin.brs to BrightAuthor or BrightAuthor:Connected (File > Presentation Properties > Autorun)
+2. Add videomode_plugin.brs to BrightAuthor or BrightAuthor:Connected (File > Presentation Properties > Autorun)
-2. Add a plugin message wherever you want to send it: Advanced tab > Add Command > Send > Send Plugin Message, pick the plugin you added in step 1, and add the text of the the plugin message e.g. "brightsign!videomode!1920x1080x60i!444!10bit" (format below)
+3. Add a plugin message wherever you want to send it: Advanced tab > Add Command > Send > Send Plugin Message, pick the plugin you added in step 1, and add the text of the the plugin message e.g. "brightsign!videomode!1920x1080x60i!444!10bit" (format below)

 The format of command is a set of values separated by exclamation characters: